Siege of Vijayanagara: The campaign

 The Vijayanagaris now had cause to regret their violation of the humane treaty between Muhammad I and Bukka I, as never before in a long series of wars had either army exhibited the ferocity displayed by Ahmad's troops in this campaign.
-Although not naturally inclined towards cruelty, Ahmad's temper was inflamed by the atrocities committed by the Vijayanagar troops following the disastrous campaign of Pangul in 1420, and he sought to exact his revenge.
-Avoiding a siege of Vijayanagar, which was deemed an unprofitable endeavor, he led his forces through the kingdom, massacring men and enslaving women and children.
+Although not naturally inclined towards cruelty, Ahmad's temper was inflamed by the atrocities committed by the Vijayanagara troops following the disastrous campaign of Pangul in 1420, and he sought to exact his revenge.
+Avoiding a siege of Vijayanagara, which was deemed an unprofitable endeavor, he led his forces through the kingdom, massacring men and enslaving women and children.
 An account of the massacre was meticulously kept, and whenever the tally of victims reached 20,000, Ahmad would pause to commemorate the event.
 On one such occasion, while he was out hunting, a group of enemy soldiers ambushed him.
-His bodyguard bravely held their ground until reinforcements arrived, driving off the Vijayanagar troops.
+His bodyguard bravely held their ground until reinforcements arrived, driving off the Vijayanagara troops.
 Impressed by the valiant defense put up by the foreign archers of his guard, Ahmad ordered the principal foreign officer in his service, known as Malik Tujjär, to raise a corps of three thousand of them.
 This decision would ultimately have a profound and enduring impact on the history of Muslims in the Deccan.

 Throughout his campaign, Ahmad engaged in the destruction of temples and the slaughter of cows, aiming to inflict maximum harm on the natural affections, patriotism, and religious sentiments of the Vijayanagaris.
 In March 1423, he paused by an artificial lake to observe the festival of the Nauruz and celebrate his own exploits.
 During a hunting excursion, he pursued an antelope relentlessly, leading him twelve miles from his camp where he encountered a body of five or six thousand enemy horsemen.
 In the ensuing fierce attack, half of his immediate bodyguard of 400 men were killed, but Ahmad managed to find refuge in a cattle-fold.
-There, his 200 foreign archers held off the Vijayanagar attackers for some time, despite the partial destruction of the enclosure wall.
-However, aid arrived unexpectedly when a loyal officer, ‘Abd-ul-Qadir, led two or three thousand royal guards in search of Ahmad, and they swiftly engaged the Vijayanagar forces.
-The Vijayanagar troops initially stood their ground, but after inflicting casualties on their assailants, they eventually fled, leaving a thousand of their own dead on the battlefield.
-After this, Ahmad himself marched towards Vijayanagar, and the Vijayanagar King, seeing the sufferings of his people, sued for peace accepting the terms offered by Ahmad Shah.
+There, his 200 foreign archers held off the Vijayanagara attackers for some time, despite the partial destruction of the enclosure wall.
+However, aid arrived unexpectedly when a loyal officer, ‘Abd-ul-Qadir, led two or three thousand royal guards in search of Ahmad, and they swiftly engaged the Vijayanagara forces.
+The Vijayanagara troops initially stood their ground, but after inflicting casualties on their assailants, they eventually fled, leaving a thousand of their own dead on the battlefield.
+After this, Ahmad himself marched towards Vijayanagara, and the Vijayanagara King, seeing the sufferings of his people, sued for peace accepting the terms offered by Ahmad Shah.